 The Forest Products Commission is responsible for conducting commercial forest operations under the Forest Products Act 2000.
 The Forest Products Commission is certified to the Australian Forestry Standard (AS4708:2013) and the international standard for Environmental Management Systems (ISO 14001:2015)

 All native forests harvested in WA are regenerated or replanted each year.

 Mortlock's have supplied teak for small and large projects at our apartment complex.
 The quality of the timber and the helpful service has been first class.
 This latest project shows an old garden bed transformed into an attractive alternative space.- Anthony McCann

 Thanks Mortlock as self designers and builders we loved the look of Shou sugi ban in the images we had seen on line and included it as the major feature on the front of our new home.
 We used the tongue and groove cladding burnt to the highest level, it well and truely lived up to our expectations in both look and workability and it’s been loved by everyone who has seen it.
 We would highly recommend Mortlock for charred timber cladding.- Gary Crameri

 Jarrah is a great option for timber decking, its termite resistance, durability, and striking appearance make it one of the best timbers to use for hardwood timber decking.

-Jarrah has many benefits when used for timber decking, these include termite and rot resistance, and long-term durability.
+Jarrah timber has many benefits like termite, rot resistance, and long-term durability.
 Because of its longevity, Jarrah is often used in highly exposed to weather areas like boardwalks and marine environments.

 Jarrah is less prone to tannin leaching than timbers like merbau decking and many tropical timbers.
 It does still bleed tannin, Read more here